 Titusville is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 45,393 people and 12 constituent neighborhoods, Titusville is the 66th largest community in Florida.

-Titusville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Titusville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Titusville who work in office and administrative support (14.38%), sales jobs (10.95%), and management occupations (7.16%).
+Unlike some cities, Titusville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Titusville are a mix of both white- and blue-collar jobs.
+Overall, Titusville is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Titusville who work in office and administrative support (14.51%), sales jobs (10.85%), and food service (7.66%).

 Also of interest is that Titusville has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Titusville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Titusville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The most common language spoken in Titusville is English.
 Other important languages spoken here include Spanish and German.